-For restaurants especially, it’s extremely important for operations teams to understand what their customers are saying about them online.
+For restaurants especially, operations teams need to understand what their customers are saying about them online.
 Whether guests are complaining about service or raving about the newest burger, your operations team needs to have an action plan and implement it fast.

 Here’s the social data that operations need to pay attention to:

 - Overall guest satisfaction.
 Is your brand receiving more positive or negative social media mentions each month?
 This may seem like the most obvious social media metric for marketers to track, but your guests’ overall sentiment is also a good barometer of your restaurant experience for the operations team.
 Your servers may need more training or they could be the best in the business, but you wouldn’t know without listening to guest comments on social media.
-Guest Intelligence (formerly Guest Intelligence (formerly White Box Social Intelligence))™ tracks this metric with the net sentiment score.
+Guest Intelligence tracks this metric with the net sentiment score.
 Net sentiment score is the percentage of positive mentions minus the percentage of negative mentions.

 - Mentions for each guest satisfaction attribute.
 Aside from specific items, it’s also necessary to know how your overall experiences are serving customers.
-Guest Intelligence (formerly Guest Intelligence (formerly White Box Social Intelligence)) tracks six guest satisfaction attributes, which are deemed the most meaningful indicators of a guest’s experience: food, beverage, service, value, intent to return and ambiance.
+Guest Intelligence tracks six guest satisfaction attributes, which are deemed the most meaningful indicators of a guest’s experience: food, beverage, service, value, intent to return, and ambiance.
 Which guest satisfaction attributes are you receiving the most praise for?
 Are you getting high marks on your food but low marks on your restaurant’s ambiance?
 Knowing this will give your operations team a better idea of where to improve.
 Read more about how top-performing brands in each dining segment differentiate themselves from the competition here.

 Black Box Intelligence (formerly TDn2K) has revealed a strong correlation between social media metrics and operational performance.
-Through identifying top performing restaurants based on sales growth, Black Box Intelligence (formerly TDn2K) has discovered that restaurants with more positive online mentions for intent to return, service and value also have significantly higher sales and traffic growth, as well as lower hourly and management turnover.
+Through identifying top-performing restaurants based on sales growth, Black Box Intelligence has discovered that restaurants with more positive online mentions for intent to return, service, and value also have significantly higher sales and traffic growth, as well as lower hourly and management turnover.